Share this publication

 ▷ Masquerade Balls

 Venice Carnival is famous for its private parties and masquerade balls.
-Most balls and parties are authentic 18th century Venetian events still held in a similar manner to how they were in the past.
+Most balls and parties are authentic 18th century Venetian events that are still held in a similar manner to how they were in the past.
 If you want to make your visit to Venice Carnival extra special and memorable it is worth attending one of these glamorous events!

 Some of these parties are so exclusive that even Cinderella’s fairy godmother would have difficulty getting you in.
 They take place in ancient Venetian palaces and buildings.
 Time stands still at the Balls and allows guests to jump back 300 years into a world of ancient splendour.